Dai-Wenhan/dai-wenhan.github.io/IHES22/IHES22.md

 - **Sophie Morel** (ENS Lyon) - **Shimura Varieties** (3/3). ([video](https://www.youtube.com/watch?v=L7cn2Z87fSs), [live-TeXed notes](././Morel3.pdf), [manuscript](././MorelM3.pdf)) <br/>
   To continue the previous lecture.
-  - _This is the [**most recent version of notes**](././MorelP3.pdf) for all 3 lectures by Sophie Morel on Shimura varieties. (last updated: July 22; still a preliminary version.)
+  - _This is the [**most recent version of notes**](././MorelP3.pdf) for all 3 lectures by Sophie Morel on Shimura varieties.
+It is updated with **Lecture 3/3: The cohomology of Shimura varieties** (last updated: July 22; still a preliminary version).
 There are still many gaps that may be fixed in the future, but this is not fully guaranteed._
+    - _Matsushima's formula;_
+    - _Étale cohomology of canonical models: the Kottwitz conjecture;_
+    - _Applications of the Kottwitz conjecture;_
+    - _Proving the Kottwitz conjecture;_
+    - _The general Kottwitz conjecture._